AppliedEllipsis/pyLaser/README.md

 ![Image of Cheap Chinese Laser](images/laser_cutter.jpg)

 **How to Sniff traffic**
-I used a freeware Serial Port Debugger called [SUDT AccessPort](http://www.sudt.com/en/ap/index.html), and would set it to listen to traffic on the com port of the laser, run a task, and save the output.
+* I used a freeware Serial Port Debugger called [SUDT AccessPort](http://www.sudt.com/en/ap/index.html), and would set it to listen to traffic on the com port of the laser, run a task, and save the output.
 I would then sanitize the output using some regular expression replaces and look for patterns and trends in the data.
 A [parser](https://github.com/AppliedEllipsis/pyLaser/blob/master/parseAccessPort.py) was written to process and analyze the dumps easier.
 Another [tool](https://github.com/AppliedEllipsis/pyLaser/blob/master/parseGrey2.py) was created to further process the grey data from samples.
 Run it against the output of the previous script and it will show coords and grey levels in int values.
+Warning it bsod crashes if disconnecting usb before unbinding.

+* In order to read the entire payload and for future monitoring, I have moved to BusDog as my serial monitor.
+ * You can get it by donating to Realterm

 ######Greyscale
 * I finally got greyscale to work